infinum/eightshift-docs/website/docs/basics/helpers-javascript.md

 ## outputCssVariables

-Get component/block options and process them in css variables.
+Get component/block options and process them in CSS variables.

-If the attribute key has `variable` key than that attribute will be outputted to the inline style for css variables.
+If the attribute key has a `variable` key then that attribute will be outputted to the inline style for CSS variables.

-If you provide an additional key `color`, the helper will check global manifest and output css variable for color name.
+If you provide an additional key `color`, the helper will check the global manifest and output the CSS variable for the color name.

 * @param array  attributes Built attributes.
 * @param array  manifest Component/block manifest data.